 Modern systems use a combination of the very latest technology, including electrostatic filtration, to provide occupants with comfortable, clean air, minimising contaminants and airborne dust.

 Smaller installations tend to use “split” air conditioning equipment, the most common being a “single split” design.
 In single splits, the outdoor unit containing the heat exchanger, compressor and cooling fan is housed outside of the space or building being cooled, while the indoor units can either be recessed into the ceiling (ceiling cassette), wall-mounted or fixed under ceiling level.
-The outdoor and indoor units are then connected using pipework in which flows the refrigerant.
+The outdoor and indoor units are then connected using pipework in which the refrigerant flows.

 Split systems include low-capacity units suitable for use in smaller rooms, although large, powerful units are also available for use in business or commercial air conditioning applications.
 Split systems provide even air distribution, near-silent operation and modern, clean designs.

-Multi-split systems, a development of the simpler single split system, are used to connect the outdoor unit to multiple indoor units, reducing installation time and costs in many applications.
+Multi-split systems – a development of the simpler single split system – are used to connect the outdoor unit to multiple indoor units, reducing installation time and costs in many applications.

-When a number of adjacent rooms, or larger spaces require air conditioning, another option is the VRF (variable refrigerant flow, also referred to as VRV variable refrigerant volume) system.
+When a number of adjacent rooms, or larger spaces require air conditioning, another option is the VRF (variable refrigerant flow, also referred to as VRV (variable refrigerant volume)) system.
 VRF/VRV air conditioning systems use one external condenser connected to multiple indoor units.
 Variable refrigerant flow is achieved through the use of a multi-speed compressor controlled by an inverter, multiple-capacity compressors or simply by using sophisticated controls.

-Larger systems, such as the VRF/VRV, tend to be suited best to large business or commercial applications.
+Larger systems, such as the VRF/VRV, tend to be best suited to large business or commercial applications.
 Capable of quickly responding to any environmental changes that result in varying heating or cooling requirements in multiple separate spaces, these systems are extremely efficient because they are able to collect the heat from one space and use that energy to heat additional spaces, instead of it being expelled into the atmosphere.